See our complete guide to the best retirement plan for independent workers.

 - Annual or maintenance fees for solo 401(k) plans usually run between $20 and $200, and they are tax deductible.

 The number of people who run their own business continues to trend up.
-According to the Bureau of Labor Statistics, 9.6 million people worked for themselves in 2016, and that's projected to increase to 10.3 million by 2026.
+The most recent data from the Bureau of Labor Statistics found that 9.6 million people worked for themselves in 2016.
+That is projected to increase to 10.3 million by 2026.

 Working for yourself may give you the ability to make more money than you would working for someone else, but it also means you need to have your own retirement plan in place.
 One of the most popular retirement plans for independent workers is a self-employed 401(k).
 We spoke to two financial experts to find out how these retirement plans work.